BeatrisIlieva/softuni-courseworks/python/theory.md

 1. Inheritance:

 Allows us to reuse code.
 This makes it easier for us because our code becomes much easier to read and navigate and we write less.
 It also allows us to add new features without modifying the existing ones.
+We can apply inheritance only if we know that all the attributes - properties and methods are valid for the descendant.

 2. Encapsulation: